-Sure, no one wants illegal drugs on our streets, but the price of liberty and being safe from unwarranted stops requires that no one be ill afforded the protection of our laws lest we all sacrifice them.
-In order to sustain the drug conviction, the U.S. Supreme Court had to find a way to justify the stop.
+Sure, no one wants illegal drugs on our streets.
+But, the price of liberty and safety from unwarranted stops requires that no one be ill afforded the protection of our laws lest we all sacrifice them.
+To sustain the drug conviction, the U.S. Supreme Court had to find a way to justify the stop.
 Or did they?
-It’s a sign of our times that basic constitutional protections are being eroded in the name of public safety; however this does not make it right.
+It’s a sign of our times that basic constitutional protections are being eroded in the name of public safety; but this does not make it right.
 Our Founders created our laws on the basic premise that the ends never justify the means.
 They created a country where the rule of law trumps.
-In order to protect the country from tyranny, the government must follow the law, or the “means”.
-Chief Justice Roberts in his opinion, attempts to justify the stop on the basis that a reasonable person could misconstrue the brake light statute.
+To protect the country from tyranny, the government must follow the law, or the “means”.
+Chief Justice Roberts attempts to justify the stop on the basis that a reasonable person could misconstrue the statute.
 There are several flaws with this appeal to logic.

 First, the statute itself is an issue.
 North Carolina Gen. Stat.
-Ann. §20-129(g) (2007) refers to “a” stop lamp in the singular and this singular phrase “stop lamp” versus “stop lamps” is mentioned three times.
-There are clearly four ample references in two sentences to ascertain one need only have a singular, working brake light to be legal.
+Ann. §20-129(g) (2007).
+The statute refers to “a” stop lamp in the singular.
+This singular phrase “stop lamp” versus “stop lamps” mentioned three times.
+There are four ample references in two sentences to find out one need only have a singular, working brake light to be legal.
 Second, Justice Roberts fails to acknowledge that we are not talking about a reasonable person standard in the proper context.
-Reasonableness references in our laws are dominant in legal burdens and in the application of law and facts, not merely knowing the law.
+Reasonableness references in our laws are dominant in the law.
+It appears in legal burdens and in the application of law and facts, not knowing the law.
 Police officers take oaths to know, follow and enforce the law.
 Subjective standards of reason apply to the application of law and the evidence.
-We don’t give police officers free passes to legally restrain people’s liberties and hope they get it right based on their ability to understand the law.
-Sure, if a police officer has reasonable beliefs (or legal reasonable suspicion) that a detention is warranted based on facts, our laws give them the power to stop and investigate.
-As Justice Sotomayor aptly states in her dissent, “The actual state of the law should control rather than a reasonable misunderstanding of the law.”
+We don’t give police officers free passes to restrain people’s liberties and hope they get it right based on their ability to understand the law.
+Sure, if a police officer has reasonable suspicion that warrant a detention based on facts, our laws give them the power to stop and investigate.
+As Justice Sotomayor states in her dissent, “The actual state of the law should control rather than a reasonable misunderstanding of the law.”
 Laws exist to prevent chaos and disorder.
-When it comes to the police, we introduce such chaos and disorder when we leave the laws open to subjective interpretation by those sworn to uphold the law.
+We introduce such chaos and disorder when we leave the laws open to subjective interpretation by those sworn to uphold the law.